 - 1. All signs shall receive maintenance in a manner that alleviates damage and deterioration, keeps signs free from constituting a public danger or hazard to public safety, and maintains an aesthetic quality in alignment with the original approval of the sign.
 Maintenance of signage shall also adhere to the following standards: - a.
-Maintenance of permitted signs is allowed without a permit as long as maintenance in no way alters the design of what was previously permitted. - b.
+Maintenance of permitted signs is allowed in all circumstances where maintenance activities do not alter the design of the sign as previously permitted.

+- b.
 Maintenance shall be performed for all signs in a manner that keeps surface materials and components free of chipping, peeling, fading, cracks, holes, buckles, warps, splinters, rusting, or other wear visible from any abutting street or property.
-The Chief Building Inspector of the Village of Homewood reserves the right to determine the presence of wear that constitutes a violation of this provision.
+The Chief Building Inspector of the Village of Homewood reserves the right to determine the presence of wear that constitutes a violation of this provision. - c.

-- c.
 Any sign or component of a sign that is damaged or deteriorated and constitutes a danger or hazard to public safety shall be promptly repaired or replaced.
 The Chief Building Inspector shall provide written notice to the property owner to repair, replace, or remove the damaged or deteriorated sign.
-If the action is not completed within 30 days of receipt of the written notice, damaged or deteriorated signs may be removed by the Village Building Division.
-Any reasonable cost shall be filed as a lien against the property upon which the sign was located. - d.
-Maintenance for illuminated signs shall be performed in a manner that keeps all lighting and illuminated components in good working condition.
+If the action is not completed within 30 days of receipt of the written notice, damaged or deteriorated signs will be removed by the Building Division at the owner's expense. - d.
+Maintenance for illuminated signs shall be performed in a manner which keeps all lighting and illuminated components in good working condition.
 Illuminated signs with malfunctioning components shall not be operated until the malfunctioning component is repaired and adherent to the standards of this section.
-The Chief Building Inspector of the Village of Homewood reserves the right to determine the presence of wear that constitutes a violation of this provision. - e.
-Maintenance for changeable copy signs shall be performed in a manner that keeps all lighting and illuminated components in good working condition.
-Illuminated signs with malfunctioning components shall not be operated until the malfunctioning component is repaired and adherent to the standards of this section.
-The Chief Building Inspector reserves the right to determine the presence of wear which constitutes a violation of this provision.
+The Chief Building Inspector of the Village of Homewood reserves the right to determine the presence of malfunction or wear that constitutes a violation of this requirement. - e.
+Maintenance for electronic changing message (ECM) signs shall be performed in a manner that keeps all lighting and illuminated components in good working condition.
+Electronic changing message (ECM) signs with malfunctioning components shall not be operated until the malfunctioning component is repaired and adheres to the standards of this section.
+The Chief Building Inspector reserves the right to determine the presence of malfunction or wear which constitutes a violation of this requirement.